When PLG is the right call

 Strategic transformation

-A senior fractional CMO should tighten the sales-led motion around segmentation, message discipline, stage conversion, enablement, and proof.
-The issue is rarely “more leads.”
+A fractional CMO should sharpen the sales-led motion around segmentation, message discipline, stage conversion, enablement, and proof.
+The issue is rarely "more leads."
 The issue is usually unclear ICP, weak qualification, poor deal narrative, and handoffs that leak momentum.

 Side-by-side